noramullen1/pinot-docs/basics/data-import/pinot-stream-ingestion/import-from-apache-kafka.md

 ```
 {% endcode %}

-Push sample JSON into the `transcript-topic` Kafka topic, using the Kafka console producer.
+Push sample JSON into the `events` Kafka topic, using the Kafka console producer.
 This will add 12 records to the topic described in the `transcript.json` file.

-Checkin Kafka docker container
+Check in Kafka Docker container

 ```bash
 docker exec -ti kafka bash